Are you gearing up for your first Thanksgiving off-grid?

 Well, you do the next best thing.
 You enjoy what we call “Cowboy TV.”
 For those not familiar with that term, it means you start a fire and enjoy sitting around it.
 You watch the fire dance, you enjoy good conversation, you relax, and drink a good, hot beverage.

-But you’ll need a good fire pit.
+However, you’ll need a good fire pit.
 Here are some great ideas to get you started.
 Where we moved, I don’t have my fire pit rebuilt yet.
 I’m so missing it because it is just a great space to gather and enjoy the simple life.

 Then consider a burn barrel.
 Here are some ideas for that too!